basic-app/docs/installation.md

 ## Step 5

-Set document root of your web server to "/public" directory.
+Set the document root of your web server to "/public" directory.

 ## Step 6